nwg-piotr/nwg-drawer/README.md

 (a part of [nwg-launchers](https://github.com/nwg-piotr/nwg-launchers)).
 It's being developed with [sway](https://github.com/swaywm/sway) in mind, but should also work with other wlroots-based Wayland compositors.
-X Window System is not officially supported, but you should be able to use the drawer on some floating window managers (tested on OpenBox).
+X Window System is not officially supported, but you should be able to use the drawer on some floating window managers (tested on Openbox).

 The `nwg-drawer` command displays the application grid.
 The search entry allows to look for installed applications, and for files in XDG user directories.
 The grid view may also be filtered by categories.